-Across Canada, municipalities are providing increased support for strategies and policies that support healthy, just and sustainable food systems.
-This includes developing and funding community and municipal plans that strengthen the food system; building on municipal assets like libraries, community centers, and transit systems to promote food access and literacy; providing support for urban agriculture; and adopting healthy and sustainable procurement practices and waste recovery initiatives.
-Municipalities are well positioned to foster collaborations within and across sectors.
+Across Canada, municipalities are providing more support for strategies and policies that support healthy, just and sustainable food systems.
+This includes developing and funding community and municipal plans that strengthen the food system; building on municipal assets like libraries, community centers and transit systems to promote food access and literacy; providing support for urban agriculture; and adopting healthy and sustainable procurement practices and waste recovery initiatives.
+Municipalities are well positioned to foster collaborations within and across sectors and can do so most effectively when working with community groups that are closely connected to the shifting food needs of community members.